qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 7_ Type Systems.md

 We will examine composite types in more detail in Chapter 8.

-## 3CHECK YOUR UNDERSTANDING

-### 1.
+3**CHECK YOUR UNDERSTANDING** 1.
 What purpose(s) do types serve in a programming language?

-### 2.
-What does it mean for a language to be* strongly typed*?* Statically typed*?
+## 2. What does it mean for a language to be* strongly typed*?* Statically typed*?
 What prevents, say, C from being strongly typed?

-### 3.
-Name two programming languages that are strongly but dynamically typed.
+## 3. Name two programming languages that are strongly but dynamically typed.
+4. What is a* type clash*?
-4.
-What is a* type clash*?

-*
-  Discuss the differences among the* denotational*,* structural*, and* abstraction-* *based* views of types.
+## 5. Discuss the differences among the* denotational*,* structural*, and* abstraction-* *based* views of types.

-*
-  What does it mean for a set of language features (e.g., a type system) to be *orthogonal*?
+## 6. What does it mean for a set of language features (e.g., a type system) to be *orthogonal*?
+7. What are* aggregates*?
+8. What are* option* types?
-  7.
-  What are* aggregates*?
-  8.
-  What are* option* types?
 What purpose do they serve?

-### 9.
-What is* polymorphism*?
+## 9. What is* polymorphism*?
 What distinguishes its* parametric* and* subtype* vari- eties?
 What are* generics*?

-### 10. What is the difference between discrete and scalar types?
+* What is the difference between* discrete* and* scalar* types?

-### 11. Give two examples of languages that lack a Boolean type.
-What do they use
+  11. Give two examples of languages that lack a Boolean type.
+What do they use instead?

-instead?
   12. In what ways may an enumeration type be preferable to a collection of named constants?
 In what ways may a subrange type be preferable to its base type?
   In what ways may a string be preferable to an array of characters?

-## 7.2

-### **Type Checking**
+7.2 **Type Checking**

 In most statically typed languages, every deﬁnition of an object (constant, vari- able, subroutine, etc.) must specify the object’s type.
 Moreover, many of the con- texts in which an object might appear are also typed, in the sense that the rules of the language constrain the types that an object in that context may validly possess.
 In the subsections below we will consider the topics of* type equivalence*,* type com-* *patibility*, and* type inference*.
 Of the three, type compatibility is the one of most concern to programmers.
 It determines when an object of a certain type can be used in a certain context.
 At a minimum, the object can be used if its type and the type expected by the context are equivalent (i.e., the same).
 In many languages, however, compatibility is a looser relationship than equivalence: objects and con- texts are often compatible even when their types are different.
 Our discussion of type compatibility will touch on the subjects of type* conversion* (also called* cast-* *ing*), which changes a value of one type into a value of another; type* coercion*, which performs a conversion automatically in certain contexts; and* nonconvert-* *ing* type casts, which are sometimes used in systems programming to interpret the bits of a value of one type as if they represented a value of some other type.
 Whenever an expression is constructed from simpler subexpressions, the ques- tion arises: given the types of the subexpressions (and possibly the type expected

 by the surrounding context), what is the type of the expression as a whole?
 This question is answered by type inference.
 Type inference is often trivial: the sum of two integers is still an integer, for example.
 In other cases (e.g., when dealing with sets) it is a good bit trickier.
 Type inference plays a particularly important role in ML, Miranda, and Haskell, in which almost all type annotations are optional, and will be inferred by the compiler when omitted.

-## 7.2.1** Type Equivalence**
+7.2.1** Type Equivalence**

 In a language in which the user can deﬁne new types, there are two principal ways of deﬁning type equivalence.* Structural equivalence* is based on the* content* of type deﬁnitions: roughly speaking, two types are the same if they consist of the same components, put together in the same way.* Name equivalence* is based on the* lexical occurrence* of type deﬁnitions: roughly speaking, each deﬁnition introduces a new type.
 Structural equivalence is used in Algol-68, Modula-3, and (with various wrinkles) C and ML.
 Name equivalence appears in Java, C#, standard Pascal, and most Pascal descendants, including Ada.
 The exact deﬁnition of structural equivalence varies from one language to an- other.
 It requires that one decide which potential differences between types are important, and which may be considered unimportant.
 Most people would prob- ably agree that the format of a declaration should not matter—identical declara- tions that differ only in spacing or line breaks should still be considered equiva- lent.
 Likewise, in a Pascal-like language with structural equivalence, **EXAMPLE** 7.17